-The Governors ask that you complete the Supplementary Information Form and then provide the requested identification documents electronically by email.
-Alternatively, you may bring in the original documents to the school where we will make a copy for you.
+The Governors ask that you complete the Supplementary Information Form and take it to your nominated Priest in order that they may verify the information which you have given.
+The form should then be returned to the school office with the baptismal certificate as well as current proof of address.
 The closing date will be 15 January 2024.
 The online CAF must also be completed by this date for a place to be offered.
 If there is any additional information, in respect of special medical, social or pastoral needs which you feel will help Governors in determining the correct criterion for your application, you should send it to the school marked for the attention of the Admissions Committee, the appeal stage is usually too late.